nodejs/node/doc/api/domain.markdown

 `exit` will exit any domains nested within this domain.

-Calling `exit` changes only the active domain, and does not alter the domain itself. `Enter` and `exit` can be called an arbitrary number of times on a single domain.
+Calling `exit` changes only the active domain, and does not alter the domain itself. `enter` and `exit` can be called an arbitrary number of times on a single domain.

 If the domain on which `exit` is called has been disposed, `exit` will return